[C#] Entity Framework Core -Relationship Establishment Conditions-

 In short, relationship information is automatically registered in the internal model (IModel) based on the entity class (the class that defines the table structure)

-Conventions are used for this automatic registration .
+are used for this automated registration process Conventions .

 EF Core determines relationships by combining the following information from an entity class: